 In the bow, there’s often a watertight bow hatch that can hold less gear but protects it from the elements.

-If you plan on doing multi-day trips, I’d recommend finding a boat with at least some watertight storage to protect your gear from the elements.
+If you plan on doing multi-day trips, I’d recommend finding a motorized kayak with at least some watertight storage to protect your gear from the elements.
 Nothing ruins a camping trip faster than a wet sleeping bag.

 Short or Long Trips

-If you’re looking for a boat with a motor, you should be able to do some longer trips.
+If you’re looking for a kayak with a motor, you should be able to do some longer trips.

 Select a boat with a seat that is padded on both the back and bottom with adjustable straps.

-This is where higher-end, more expensive kayaks separate themselves from their cheaper counterparts.
+This is where higher-end, more expensive motorized kayaks separate themselves from their cheaper counterparts.

 Especially if you plan on doing some fishing, select a boat that has multiple rod holders and preferably a paddle holder so that everything stays securely in place when not in use.

-Most kayaks in this class have some sort of adaptor that allows you to customize your boat.
+The best motorized kayaks all have some sort of adaptor that allows you to customize your boat.

 In many cases, inflatable kayaks are tougher and more durable than their reputation suggests thanks to their puncture-resistant nylon construction.